OHIO-ECT/ITS-2300-Lab-09/README.md

 -!
 Thursday morning objective -!
 ```

-## Task 2 - The default route
+## Task 2 - Outbound Routing - The default route

 8. Add the default route to VyOS-1.

 `set protocols static route 0.0.0.0/0 next-hop 132.235.160.190`

+9. Check connectvity by pinging a reliable IP address from VyOS-1.

+10. Show the route table on VyOS-1 at a operations prompt (not config) with the command `show ip route`

+11. Use the following template to develope a default route to be applied to VyOS-2, where <GATEWAY> is the IP address of the router interface on VyOS-1 in the Interconnect LAN.

+`set protocols static route 0.0.0.0/0 next-hop <GATEWAY>`

+12. VyOS-2 should be able to ping a reliable IP address.

+## Task 3 - Outbound Routing - The default route

+13.

-9. Start a packet capture on the link between VyOS-1 and the Internet.
+11. Start a packet capture on the link between VyOS-1 and the Internet.

 10. Use the show interfaces output from VyOS-1 to get the interfaces hardware/MAC address to filter out traffic that is only related to VyOS-1 eth0.

  ether.addr filter in Wireshark

-10. Check connectvity by ping a reliable IP address from VyOS-1.

-20. [Data] Show the route table on VyOS-1 at a NON-config prompt with the command show `ip route`

-21. Start a packet capture on the link between VyOS-1 and VyOS-2.
+ 1. Start a packet capture on the link between VyOS-1 and VyOS-2.

-22. On VyOS-2 ping a reliable IP address (like 8.8.8.8).

-23. [Data] Export one ping request and one ping response from each packet capture showing that VyOS-2 is able to ping a reliable IP address.

 24. On the Windows Desktop system ping a reliable IP address.
 (This should fail)

 25. [Data] Use the packet captures and route tables to identify where the packet is being lost.